thomasvuong/Wan2GP/README.md

 The *Scaled FP8 format* is widely used as it the format used by ... *ComfyUI*.
 So I except a flood of Finetunes in the *share-your-finetune* channel.
 If not it means this feature was useless and I will remove it &#x1F608;&#x1F608;&#x1F608;

+Not enough Space left on your SSD to download more models ?
+Would like to reuse Scaled FP8 files in your ComfyUI Folder without duplicating them ?
+Here comes *WanGP 8.994* **Multiple Checkpoints Folders** : you just need to move the files into different folders / hard drives or reuse existing folders and let know WanGP about it in the *Config Tab* and WanGP will be able to put all the parts together.

 Last but not least the Lora's documentation has been updated.

 *update 8.991*: full power of *Vace Lynx* unleashed with new combinations such as Landscape + Face / Clothes + Face  / Injectd Frame (Start/End frames/...) + Face
 *update 8.992*: optimized gen with Lora, should be 10% faster if many loras *update 8.993*: Support for *Scaled FP8* format and samples *Paligenesis* finetunes, merged Loras Accelerators and Non Accelerators
+*update 8.994*: Added custom checkpoints folders

 ### September 30 2025: WanGP v8.9 - Combinatorics